brunasgf/brunasgf/README.md

 # Hi!😸

-My name is Bruna and I'm a backend developer from Brazil.
+My name is Bruna and I'm a data engineer from Brazil.
 Currently, I have been very interested in studying about data engineering and data analysis.

 ## 👩‍💻 Technologies and tools that I work or am studying